jina-ai/jina/docs/concepts/executor/hot-reload.md

 jtype: MyExecutorAfterReload
 ```

-In the Flow's logs we should see:
+In the Flow's logs you should see:

 ```text
 INFO   Flow@1843 change in Executor configuration YAML /home/joan/jina/jina/exec.yml observed, restarting Executor deployment